YatterOfficial/YatterOfficialBlobManagerHttpTrigger/README.md

 - then adjust the URL to suit the new BlobRequest:
   - {URL}/api/data?operation=exists&path=myfile.txt&trequest=MyNewBlobRequest&tresponse=BlobResponse
-- as well as adding the new 'MyNewBlobRequest' to an if-else in the code.
+- as well as adding the new 'MyNewBlobRequest' to an if-else in the code in [this](https://github.com/YatterOfficial/YatterOfficialBlobManagerHttpTrigger/blob/master/YatterOfficialSimpleBlobManagerHttpTrigger/YatterBlobManagerHttpTrigger.cs) file.